onlyhavecans/squirrels.wtf/content/posts/idascope-winapi-mac.md

 }
 ```

 After you do this don't even restart IDA, just close the IDAscope tab and rerun the script.
-This trick comes with another fringe benefit; IDAscope will load in a _flash_ compared to the normal 30 second running, wait, almost... there...
-OK.
+This trick comes with another fringe benefit; IDAscope will load in a _flash_ compared to the normal 30 second running, wait, almost… there… OK.
 The only disadvantage is that each search is now a web lookup but I don't think that's a horrible situation.

 Now if I can only get the hotkey working right…